 The company’s inventory management system sends ShipBob clients timely reminders if stock needs to be replenished.
 Reporting and analytics software shows, for instance, the impact of promotions on inventory levels as well as generates reports based on such data as fulfillment cost per order and storage cost per unit.

 The smart logistics company Echo Global Logistics, with 2,593 employees, provides a whole technology suite with EchoShip, EchoDrive, EchoConnect, EchoTMS, and other solutions.
+A TMS is one of the core solutions for better logistics management.
+Read the case study to learn how we create this type of software.

 - EchoShip is a web portal for shipment booking and real-time shipment status updates.